-This Core Campus Master Plan is a culmination of an extensive planning process that took place over the course of one year beginning in May 2011.
-The proposed 25-year Campus Plan for the University of Lethbridge considers and builds upon the University's previous master plans, while identifying immediate programmatic needs and establishing a long-term vision for the campus.
-This ensures that the institution's long-term goals are met so that the University can focus on the delivery of quality education, maintain high levels of student success, and enhance its profile as a premier destination institution for higher education and research.
-This Core Campus Master Plan harmonizes both the pragmatics and aesthetics of what constitutes a campus - securing the University's long-term viability as a "unique-in-the-world" destination campus.
+This University Campus Master Plan is a culmination of an extensive planning process that took place over the course of eighteen months beginning in May 2011.
+The proposed 25-year Campus Master Plan for the University of Lethbridge considers and builds upon the University's previous master plans, while identifying immediate programmatic needs and establishing a long-term vision for the campus.
+This ensures that the institution's long-term goals are met so that the University can focus on the delivery of guality education, maintain high levels of student success, and enhance its profile as a premier destination institution for higher education and research.
+The Campus Master Plan harmonizes both the pragmatics and aesthetics of what constitutes a campus - securing the University's long-term viability as a "unique-in-the-world" destination campus.
 The following plan illustrates the University's land holdings.
-It should be noted that this master plan focuses solely on what is considered the core campus.
+It should be noted that in the consideration of planning for the physical development of the University's main campus, the guiding master plan framework has evolved to focus primarily on a concentrated vision for core academic lands.

-The Core Campus Master Plan proposes a highly interconnected system of buildings and pedestrian networks to create an intimate and harmonized learning environment, integrating both academic and residential programs.
-This creates a compact and efficient campus layout, facilitating the cross-pollination between disciplines and encouraging "learning anywhere and everywhere".
-Aspects that make this Core Campus Master Plan unique include:
+The Campus Master Plan proposes a highly interconnected system of buildings and pedestrian networks to create an intimate and harmonized learning environment, integrating both academic and residential programs.
+This creates a compact and efficient campus layout, facilitating the crosspollination between disciplines and encouraging "learning anywhere and everywhere".
+Aspects that make this Campus Master Plan unique include:

-- A Core Campus Master Plan that unequivocally defines the centre and bounds of an academic core; - A Core Campus Master Plan that frames academic core with a gateway treatment(s); - Vehicular traffic is restricted from the campus centre and academic core except to accommodate for service vehicles and delivery access to the facilities; - The physical geography that gives shape to the form of buildings
+- A Campus Master Plan that unequivocally defines the centre and bounds of an academic core; - A Campus Master Plan that frames academic core with a gateway treatment(s); - Vehicular traffic is restricted from the campus centre and academic core except to accommodate for service vehicles and delivery access to the facilities;

-- and other defined spaces. - A University Hall that is not orphaned but fully integrated, repurposed as an important architectural building on campus; - Student residences that are integrated into the core campus; - Existing buildings are transformed to meet the many facetted objectives of the Core Campus Master Plan; - Re-connecting outlaying campus lands (athletic fields to the south and the Innovation Place) back to the academic core using an extensive pedestrian network and strategically located proposed buildings; - Open space (the Coulee-Quad, South Coulee, and Prairie-Quad) used as key organizing, introspective elements of the Core Campus Master Plan; - Frequent moments on the Plan that re-connect people to this unique setting -- a key driving force for the planning and execution of this Core Campus Master Plan: - Open lands that retain and preserve to the most sensible extent possible the sense of prairie/coulee place.
+- The physical geography that gives shape to the form of buildings and other defined spaces. - A University Hall that is not orphaned but fully integrated, repurposed as an important architectural building on campus; - Student residences that are integrated into the core campus; - Existing buildings are transformed to meet the many facetted objectives of the Campus Master Plan; - Re-connecting outlaying campus lands (athletic fields to the south and the Innovation Place) back to the academic core using an extensive pedestrian network and strategically located proposed buildings; - Open space (the Coulee-Quad, South Coulee, and Prairie-Quad) used as key organizing, introspective elements of the Campus Master Plan; - Frequent moments on the Plan that re-connect people to this unique setting -- a key driving force for the planning and execution of this Campus Master Plan; - Open lands that retain and preserve to the most sensible extent possible the sense of prairie/coulee place.

 The architect Louis Kahn once noted that the success of any plan is rooted in the, "source of inspiration, the tools of expression and the integrity of intention."
 The "source of inspiration" is undoubtedly clear at the University of Lethbridge - an unparalleled coulee landscape.
-What the Core Campus Master Plan achieves is to help the University determine their "tools of expression" -- in other words, synthesizing a set of planning directives that reflect the value placed on the coulee landscape and the architectural quality of the Erickson/Massey vision --- ensuring an environment that fosters new paradigms for teaching and research.
+What the Campus Master Plan achieves is to help the University determine their "tools of expression" -- in other words, synthesizing a set of planning directives that reflect the value placed on the coulee landscape and the architectural quality of the Erickson/Massey vision -- ensuring an environment that fosters new paradigms for teaching and research.
 It is hoped; the "integrity of the Master Plan's intention" will be viewed as contextual -- responsibly using space to preserve the inherent grandeur of one of Canada's most unique campus settings.